dfberry/mongosample/docs/README.md

 4. [prototype with $sample](#show4)

 <a name='show1'></a>
-###Step 1: Understand the $sample code in /server/query.js
+###Step 1: Understand the $sample operator in /server/query.js
-The [$sample](https://docs.mongodb.org/manual/reference/operator/aggregation/sample/#pipe._S_sample) keyword controls random sampling of the query in the [aggregation pipeline](https://docs.mongodb.org/manual/core/aggregation-pipeline/).
+The [$sample](https://docs.mongodb.org/manual/reference/operator/aggregation/sample/#pipe._S_sample) operator controls random sampling of the query in the [aggregation pipeline](https://docs.mongodb.org/manual/core/aggregation-pipeline/).

 The pipeline used in this article is a series of array elements in the **arrangeAggregationPipeline** function in the /server/query.js file.
 The first array element is the $project section which controls what data to return.